CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 2.1.5.5 Add the assets directory to your `react-native.config.js` file: `module.exports = { assets: ['./assets/fonts'], };`.
         - [ ] 2.1.5.6 Run `react-native link` to link the assets (for older React Native versions) or verify auto-linking.
         - [ ] 2.1.5.7 Use the custom font in your React Native styles by referencing the font family name.
-    - [ ] 2.1.6 Address theming (light/dark mode) in React Native.
+    - [x] 2.1.6 Address theming (light/dark mode) in React Native.
+(Plan: Use built-in Appearance API and React Context for custom theming.)
-        - [ ] 2.1.6.1 Research React Native libraries or built-in features for handling themes (e.g., `@react-native-community/datetimepicker` can integrate with system themes).
+        - [x] 2.1.6.1 Research React Native libraries or built-in features for handling themes (e.g., `@react-native-community/datetimepicker` can integrate with system themes).
+(Plan: Use built-in Appearance API and React Context for custom theming.)
         - [ ] 2.1.6.2 Implement a mechanism to detect the system's preferred color scheme.
         - [ ] 2.1.6.3 Define color palettes for light and dark modes.
         - [ ] 2.1.6.4 Apply styles dynamically based on the current theme using hooks or context.
         - [ ] 2.1.6.5 (Optional) Provide a user setting to manually toggle between light, dark, and system themes.
+    - [ ] Update GitHub repository (on the designated branch) with validated changes from this phase.

 - [ ] **2.2 Mobile-Specific Features:**
-    - [ ] 2.2.1 Implement offline mode for audio playback.
+    - [x] 2.2.1 Implement offline mode for audio playback.
+(Plan: Use react-native-fs for file system operations and potentially a background downloader.)
-        - [ ] 2.2.1.1 Research options for downloading and storing audio files locally on the device.
+        - [x] 2.2.1.1 Research options for downloading and storing audio files locally on the device.
 Consider using libraries like `react-native-fs` or background download managers.
 Prioritize open-source options.
+(Plan: Recommend react-native-fs and potentially a background downloader.)
         - [ ] 2.2.1.2 Implement functionality to allow users to mark songs or playlists for offline availability.
         - [ ] 2.2.1.3 Implement the download process, including progress tracking and error handling.
         - [ ] 2.2.1.4 Modify the audio playback logic to check for a local file before attempting to stream from a URL when in offline mode or for offline content.